 This Python code will take an EC2 file and create an output file that can be used later, i.e. in the mbepcap2txt.py example below.
 For the moment I’ve been using the JSON output that I created which creates a formatted file that another Python file can read (use) instead of it having to decode the EC2 file every time.

 Once I’d written this parsing code for the EC2 files I also the wrote a test app to take a CAN bus Wireshark capture file (.pcap or .pcapng) and turn it into something human readable – remember this is an onion with protocol layers… CAN bus being turned into a SocketCAN format, decoded as CAN then as ISOTP – phew!.

 This allowed me to take many hundreds of messages sent between Easimap and the ECU and verify that I had all my theories validated before I actually used any of this software I’d written to send any messages to the car….
 I didn’t want to have to fork out for a new ECU, or even worse a new engine because I’d sent some random message to the ECU.

 And it all worked… here’s some output in something more human readable that the CAN bus messages:

-But before I could do some real damage to the car, there was one more test I wanted to do to make sure everything was going to be as safe as I could make it.
+Remember this is all test data that I’ve “captured” or “sniffed” when Easimap was communicating with the cars ECU.
+To this point none of my code is sending anything to the car.
+So, before I could do some real damage to the car and send my own data to the ECU, there was one more test I wanted to do to make sure everything was going to be as safe as I could make it.
 I wanted to connect up a Logic Analyser to the CAN bus so I could make sure the communications were working as expected…